 Coviu is excited to announce that Jenny Aiken has been appointed Director of Coviu Global Australia.
 Effective immediately, Jenny brings over 30 years of expertise to the role across various healthcare, commercial, and governance positions.

 “Over the past few years, the benefits and possibilities of virtual care have become increasingly apparent as the world moved towards a more digitally enabled way of living.
 As a result of this digital adoption, Coviu experienced significant growth and product expansion across the APAC and US regions in particular.

-Currently she is also a Commercialisation Facilitator with AusIndustry's Accelerating Commercialisation Programme which provides grant funding for the commercialisation of novel products and services.
-In addition to her outstanding credentials as an entrepreneur, commercialisation facilitator and healthcare professional, Jenny is known for her honesty, commercial aptitude, and pragmatism.
+Currently she is also a Commercialisation Facilitator with AusIndustry's Accelerating Commercialisation Programme which provides grant funding for the commercialization of novel products and services.
+In addition to her outstanding credentials as an entrepreneur, commercialization facilitator, and healthcare professional, Jenny is known for her honesty, commercial aptitude, and pragmatism.

 “Since then, the ongoing staff shortages and increasing cost of healthcare across the country has continued to drive my passion for virtual care adoption.
 As the industry continues to grapple with these challenges, it is evident that we need alternative models of care that are more accessible and affordable for everyone, and I believe telehealth is a key component in achieving this.

 “My main goal is to continue the impressive growth of Coviu in target markets.
 This responsibility is a welcome challenge in my career, and I look forward to further developing relationships with the Coviu team, partners, and customers during this exciting journey.”

 Read Press Release here.